department-of-vet-pathology-unizg/tutorials/README.md

 ### Resources for Learning Python

 There are two main resources that we recommend:
-1. You can start by watching [this youtube tutorial](https://www.youtube.com/watch?v=rfscVS0vtbw).
+1. If you prefer video lessons, you can start by watching [this youtube tutorial](https://www.youtube.com/watch?v=rfscVS0vtbw).
 It explains all the basics you need to know in only 4 hours.
 2. As the **main resource** for learning Python we recommend **part I** of the **book [Python Crash Course](https://www.amazon.com/Python-Crash-Course-2nd-Edition/dp/1593279280)**.
 This book doesn't assume any prior programming experience.

 ### How to Learn